OfficeDev/Office-Add-in-samples/Samples/VSTO-shared-code-migration/README.md

 The Cell analyzer REST API project is configured to support CORS requests from https://localhost:44368 (the Office web add-in.)
 This is only for development purposes.
 In production code, you should configure CORS to support your deployed Office web add-in endpoint.

-## Questions and comments
+## Questions and feedback

+- Did you experience any problems with the sample?
+[Create an issue](https://github.com/OfficeDev/Office-Add-in-samples/issues/new/choose) and we'll help you out.
-We'd love to get your feedback about this sample.
-You can send your feedback to us in the Issues section of this repository.
-Questions about developing Office Add-ins should be posted to Stack Overflow.
-Ensure your questions are tagged with [office-js].
+- We'd love to get your feedback about this sample.
+Go to our [Office samples survey](https://aka.ms/OfficeSamplesSurvey) to give feedback and suggest improvements.
+- For general questions about developing Office Add-ins, go to [Microsoft Q&A](https://learn.microsoft.com/answers/topics/office-js-dev.html) using the office-js-dev tag.

 ## Additional resources